brian-j-smith/Mamba.jl/doc/variate.rst

 Subtypes
 ----------

-Subtypes of ``AbstractVariate`` include the :ref:`section-MCMCDependent`, :ref:`section-MCMCLogical`, and :ref:`section-MCMCStochastic` types, as well as the those defined for supplied :ref:`section-Sampling-Functions`.
+Subtypes of ``Variate`` include the :ref:`section-MCMCDependent`, :ref:`section-MCMCLogical`, and :ref:`section-MCMCStochastic` types, as well as the those defined for supplied :ref:`section-Sampling-Functions`.

 .. figure:: images/variateUML.png
 	:align: center

-	UML relational diagram of ``AbstractVariate`` types and their fields.
+	UML relational diagram of ``Variate`` types and their fields.